 When I lived in London, I would use fast primes for street photography quite a lot, but a combination of moving to the coast and a mostly-locked-down pandemic year have led to very little traditional street photography on my part.
 I’ve also largely been out in daytime hours and not even having a technical need for wide apertures all that much, let alone artistic.

-I expect (hope may be more like it) this will change over the next year as things open up again.
+I expect (hope may be more like it) that this will change over the next year as things open up again.
 We’re approaching two years since moving out of London and I still haven’t managed a single street photography day in Newcastle, with my office being out of town and afore-mentioned global restrictions.
 I can’t wait to change that.

 I have too much gear, that much is obvious.
 But hey, it’s my hobby and I enjoy the collecting as much as the doing sometimes.
 It’s nice being able to grab a distinctive camera or lens as the mood takes, and head out.